Evans leads Grizzlies past Kings

 Jarell Martin scored 11 points, and no other Memphis player scored more than 10 in the Grizzlies’ third victory in five games.
 Memphis (12-25) had lost 19 of its previous 21 before that five-game stretch.

-Evans, who averaged 11.6 points a game in 14 contests last season during his second stint for Sacramento, led the Grizzlies in scoring for the 16th time this season. he has recorded at least 25 points in four consecutive contests.
-He is averaging 23.2 points over his past 11 contests and has scored in double-digits in his past 14 outings.
+In those five games, Evans is averaging 27.0 points on 51.6 percent shooting.
+He looks nothing like the player who averaged 11.6 points in 14 contests with Sacramento last season during his second stint with the club that drafted him with the fourth overall pick in 2009.

+“I feel good,” he said.
+“Over the summer, I got into the best shape of my life.
+I wanted to prove to everyone that I can still play.”

-Against Sacramento, Evans helped Memphis top the 100-point mark for the third consecutive contest.
+Against Sacramento, Evans helped Memphis top the 100-point mark for the third consecutive game.
 The Grizzlies passed that marker in only three of their previous 12 games before that stretch.

+“If you take a look at our last five games, our scoring is up, our field-goal percentage is up, and our assists are up,” Bickerstaff said.

 The Grizzlies again played without guard Mike Conley, out since Nov.
 13 because a left heel injury.
 Forward Chandler Parsons also sat out against Sacramento because of a sore right knee.

-Willie Cauley-Stein scored 21 points and pulled eight rebounds to pace Sacramento (12-24), but the Kings lost for the second straight time and for the fourth time in five contests.
-They are 1-2 halfway through a six-game homestand that will match their longest of the season.
+Willie Cauley-Stein scored 21 points and pulled down eight rebounds to pace Sacramento (12-24), but the Kings lost for the second straight time and for the fourth time in five contests.

+“Tough night,” Kings coach Dave Joerger said.
+“I don’t know if we just exhaled from being at home or relaxed after being on the road.
+But that was not a good performance.”

 Buddy Hield scored 15 points, and Garrett Temple added 13 points on 6-of-9 shooting for the Kings.
 However, center Zach Randolph scored only four points on 2-of-7 shooting in his first game against the team for which he played eight seasons.